- Solar advice hub

 How do I qualify for free solar panels in the UK?

-You may qualify for free solar panels if you're eligible for assistance through the ECO4 scheme or Home Upgrade Grant, which are both national, government-backed programmes.
+You may qualify for free solar panels if you're eligible for one of the UK’s four main grants.

 What if I don’t qualify for any solar grants or schemes?